avivharuzi/instagram-downloader/README.md

 # Instagram Downloader

-Download images from Instagram using Node.js with Phantomjs.
+Download images and videos from Instagram using Node.js with Puppeteer.